Departamento-de-Engenharia-Informatica/desofs2025_mon_ffs_2/deliverables/phase1/report.md

   - `Validated result`: The outcome of the credential validation is passed to the token generator.
   - `Generated JWT`: A secure token is created for the session.
   - `Authentication JWT Token`: The token is returned to the user as proof of successful authentication.

-#### **Trust Boundaries:**

-- `Internet Zone`: External environment where the user resides.
-- `AMAPP System Zone`: The internal API and authentication logic, trusted but must validate all inputs.
-- `Database Zone`: A protected area where sensitive user data is stored, with stricter access controls and security policies.
 - **Trust Boundaries:**
   - `Internet Zone`: External environment where the user resides.
   - `AMAPP System Zone`: The internal API and authentication logic, trusted but must validate all inputs.